tim-tang/tim-tang.github.com/about.md

 - Familiar with Git / Perforce for source code version control.
 - 1 year experience in Web application architecture.
 - Familiar with Javascript / HTML / CSS for front-end development, and Know how to optimizing them.
-- Familiar with Linux, Mac work environment for development.
+- Familiar with Linux, Mac work platform.
 - Familiar with Vim /Eclipse and others tools, and I like use them for both Ruby and J2EE development.
 - Familiar with shell script, and like to use terminal.
 - Architect high available and scalable J2EE backend service.